dbt-labs/docs.getdbt.com/website/blog/2023-12-14-paige-journey-local-dev-to-cloud.md

 At the next workplace, setting up dbt was part of the onboarding checklist that every new data team member accomplished in their first week.
 We all did local development on our project, and used dbt Cloud only to administer our scheduled job runs.
 We shared a single login to dbt Cloud (”databot”), and in the nearly two years I worked there I only logged in a few times, exclusively to look at the details of a failed CI run.

-Because we shared a login, it wouldn’t have made sense for any of us to do development in dbt Cloud.
-But even if we’d had individual logins, there were barriers to developing using the Cloud IDE.
+But, there were barriers to developing using the Cloud IDE.

 For one, it just wasn’t the norm for the team. dbt Core was decided on and set up before I got there, and everyone was comfortable doing development locally.
 When new folks would join the data team, often they wouldn’t have dbt or git experience, but we were all available and encouraging when it came to helping someone get used to the local development workflow.